rabin-nyaundi/flask_flights/README.md

 # flask_flights

-simple flask app for booking flights with local postgresql View flights and passengers in the flight
+#simple flask app for booking flights with local postgresql.
+#View flights and passengers in the flight